 - In the unlikely event that your delayed bag is still not located, you’ll have to file a claim.
 You’ll need to do the following:

-- Fill up the Baggage Claim Form provided when the report was made
+- Fill up the Baggage Claim Form emailed to you by the respective Lost and Found offices

-- Return the form with all supporting documentation by mail to the address listed on the form
+- Return the completed form with all supporting documentation by email to the address indicated on the form

 If your checked baggage arrives damaged, you’ll need to report the damage within 7 days of receiving your bag.
 Our appointed agents will assess the damage and let you know if your bag can be repaired.